YouTube-Occ: Learning Indoor 3D Semantic Occupancy Prediction from YouTube Videos: Introduction

 \section{Introduction}

-As one of the most promising abilities of artificial intelligence, 3D scene understanding is becoming increasingly important for applications such as robotic navigation \cite{shah2023lm}, augmented reality \cite{marino2024assessing}, and autonomous driving \cite{caesar2020nuscenes}.
-Just as humans possess a natural ability to comprehend 3D environments through vision, 3D scene perception plays a fundamental role in perceiving and understanding surroundings for robotic systems.
-Among them, semantic occupancy prediction \cite{cao2022monoscene,jiang2024symphonize} discretizes 3D space into voxel grids with semantic labels.
-It is therefore beyond 3D object detection \cite{wang2024one, song2024contrastalign}, which provides a fine-grained and unified geometric representation, leading to a detailed perception of object shapes and scene-level structures.
+As one of the most promising abilities of artificial intelligence, 3D scene understanding is becoming increasingly important for applications such as autonomous driving~\cite{caesar2020nuscenes} and robotic navigation~\cite{shah2023lm}.
+Just as humans possess a natural ability to comprehend 3D environments through vision, 3D scene perception plays a fundamental role in understanding surroundings for machines.
+Among them, semantic occupancy prediction~\cite{cao2022monoscene, jiang2024symphonize} discretizes 3D space into voxel grids with semantic labels, which provide a fine-grained and unified geometric representation, leading to a detailed perception of object shapes and scene-level structures.

-In particular, indoor scenes in this task present significantly greater challenges compared to outdoor environments.
-This is primarily due to factors such as higher geometric complexity, more severe occlusions, varying lighting conditions, and substantial scale variability, all of which contribute to the increased difficulty in accurately perceiving and interpreting indoor spaces.
-But the indoor benchmark NYUv2 \cite{silberman2012indoor}, using complex acquisition systems in certain houses, provides only 1,449 images.
-Due to the complexity of data acquisition setups and concerns regarding household privacy, current datasets remain insufficient to support large-scale scene training.
-These limitations hinder the collection of extensive and diverse indoor 3D data, which is critical for developing robust and generalizable models.